 Finding a fabric detergent that is suitable for delicates such as wool and silk will produce the best results.

-The Hooks and/or Carabiners
+Cleaning The Hardware (The Hooks and/or Carabiners)

 Although if you are able to remove these, it is a good idea to wash them separately rather than running them through the washing machine, but if not, no stress, just put them into the machine with some specially made drawstring machine washing bags which will protect the fabric and the machine walls from any potential issues.